 Raising Kids With IgE-Mediated Food Allergies: Starter Guide for Parents

-Food allergies are very common, but learning to live with the diagnosis is often a steep learning curve.
-This starter guide for parents gives a summary of the science behind allergic reactions plus tips for raising kids with food allergies.
+Food allergies are common, but learning to live with the diagnosis is often a steep learning curve.
+This starter guide for parents summarizes the science behind allergic reactions, plus tips for raising kids with food allergies.
 With knowledge, support, and an Allergy Action Plan, children and families can stay safe, healthy, and happy!
-Find the section that’s most relevant for now, and come back to other sections as needed.

-How common are food allergies?
+How common are food allergies in kids?

 Some children are allergic to one food, and others are allergic to several.